DerSpeedMann/ExtraRestrictor/README.md

 ## Restrict Blueprints:

 RestrictedBlueprint allows to restrict blueprints for items by id and index (disable crafting)
-- BlueprintIndex the index of the blueprint (Blueprint_0_... would be index 0)
+- BlueprintIndex: the index of the blueprint (Blueprint_0_... would be index 0)
 ```xml
 <RestrictedBlueprint BlueprintIndex="1">1169</RestrictedBlueprint>
 ```